Climate network and complexity based El Ni\~no forecast for 2022: System Sample Entropy-based forecast

 The linear relationship between SysSampEn and El Ni\~no magnitude enables the prediction of the magnitude of an upcoming El Ni\~no when the current ($y-1$) SysSampEn is inserted into the linear regression equation between the two quantities.
 If the result is below $0.5\textdegree$C, the absence of an El Ni\~no is forecasted.
 In other words, SysSampEn values below a certain threshold forecast the absence of an El Ni\~no onset in the following year.
 Also, an El~Ni\~no onset for the following year is only forecasted if the ONI in December of the current year is below 0.5°C and the SysSampEn is above a certain threshold.

-\subsection{Forecast for 2021}
+\subsection{Forecast for 2022}

 Here we use as input data the daily near-surface (1000 hPa) air temperatures of the ERA5 reanalysis from the European Centre for Medium-Range Weather Forecasts (ECMWF) \cite{ERA5} analysed at a $5\textdegree$ resolution.
-The most recent months (Nov-Dec) in 2020 are from the initial data release ERA5T, which in contrast to ERA5, only lags a few days behind real-time.
+The last month (Dec) in 2021 is from the initial data release ERA5T, which in contrast to ERA5, only lags a few days behind real-time.
 We preprocess the daily time series by subtracting the corresponding climatological mean and then dividing by the climatological standard deviation.
 We start in 1984 and use the previous years to calculate the first anomalies.
 For the calculation of the climatological mean and standard deviation, only past data up to the year of the prediction are used.
 For simplicity, leap days are excluded.
 We apply for the ERA5 data the same parameter combination for the SysSampEn as in \cite{Meng2019}: $m = 30$, $p = 30$, $\gamma=8$ and $l_{eff} = 330$.